sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/api/Probing.md

 * `isActive`: Reply if this probe is active.
 When a probe is active, it could be synchronized to the observed object.
 * `isInvalid`: Reply if this probe is invalid.
 When a probe is invalid, the value replied by `getValue` may not corresponds to the observed element's value.

-The following functions are provided for convenience, but they should be used with caution:
+The following function is provided for convenience, but it should be used with caution:
 * `setValue`: Force the observed field to have a specific value (brokes the agent's autonomy)

 ### Observe the Probe

 The observer software design pattern that enables to be notified when the observed value changed in implemented into the probe.
-According to the standard implementation best practices of the Java programming language, an observer (in this design pattern) is named a listener, and it defined by an interface.
+According to the standard implementation best practices of the Java programming language, an observer (in this design pattern) is named a listener, and it is defined by an interface.
 Two types of observers are defined on probes: [:probelistener:] and [:probereleaselistener:].

 [:probelistener:] is defined as: